The mirror conjecture for minuscule flag varieties: Introduction

 Given a regular function on an algebraic variety, one can consider the sheaf of Jacobian ideals generated by all the first-order derivatives.
-Its quotient ring defines a subscheme, possibly non-reduced, of critical points of the function.
-Since $\oGP$ is affine, applying this construction to the equivariant potential, we obtain a (relative) Jacobian ring $\mathrm{Jac}(\mathring{G/P},f_q+\ell(\gamma))$, which has the structure of a $\C[\t^*,q,q^{-1}]$-algebra.
+Its quotient ring defines a subscheme, possibly nonreduced, of critical points of the function.
+Since $\oGP$ is affine, applying this construction to the weighted potential, we obtain a (relative) Jacobian ring $\mathrm{Jac}(\mathring{G/P},f_q,\gamma)$, which has the structure of a $\C[\t^*,q,q^{-1}]$-algebra.